 The present study diverges from the work of Vedder & Gallaway (1998) in several ways.
-The dependent variable of the present study is real gross domestic product per capita $(RGDPpc)^{iii}$ without the government expenditure component.
-This data series is calculated as follows: first, only RGDP without government component is considered to avoid Wagner's Law effect^{iv} and Baumol's cost disease^v; next, RGDPpc is calculated to control for changes in population; then, the Hodrick & Prescott filter $(1997)^{vi}$ is used to control for business cycle effects.
+The dependent variable of the present study is real gross domestic product $(RGDP)^{iii}$ without the government expenditure component.
+This data series is calculated as follows: first, only nominal GDP without any government component is considered to avoid the effect of Wagner's Law^{iv} and Baumol's cost disease^v; next, RGDP without government expenditure is calculated using the GDP deflator.
+Since the plotted data series suggests that it is not affected by business cycles, the study avoids using the Hodrick & Prescott filter $(1997)^{vi}$, which is classically used by macroeconomists to control for business cycle effects.

-This analysis, rather than relying on a simple dummy variable to enumerate human and physical capital, employs more macroeconomic variables that may have an impact on economic growth.
-The independent variables include the investment share of RGDP (ki), the consumption share of RGDP (kc) and openness in constant prices (openk) in addition to the government share of RGDP (kg) and the square term of government share of RGDP (kg2).
-The inclusion of the variable kg^2 assists to empirically verify or invalidate the phenomenon of the Armey curve within this framework.
+This analysis, rather than relying on a simple dummy variable to enumerate human and physical capital, employs more macroeconomic indicators that may have an impact on economic growth.
+These independent variables include the investment share of RGDP (ki), the consumption share of RGDP (kc) and openness in constant prices (openk), in addition to the government share of RGDP (kg) and the square term of government share of RGDP (kg^2).
+The inclusion of the variable kg^2 assists in empirically verifying or invalidating the phenomenon of the Armey curve within this framework.
 The random error term is referred to as ε .